tomitomas/plugin-mybin/docs/en_US/index.md

 You can also specify commands that will be executed at collect and notification times.

+A "threshold" parameter is available: when the counter reaches this value, notifications will be suspended.

 # Utilisation

 Each equipment creates 4 comamnds: